electron/electron/docs/tutorial/desktop-environment-integration.md

 ## Recent documents (Windows & OS X)

-Windows and OS X provide easy access to a list of recent documents opened by the application via JumpList and dock menu.
+Windows and OS X provide easy access to a list of recent documents opened by the application via JumpList or dock menu, respectively.

 __JumpList:__